‘Teen Mom OG’ Farrah Abraham Says Amber Portwood Should Lose Custody Of Leah

 — Tory Landaux (@toryfashion) March 27, 2017

-Amber and Farrah got into an altercation after Abraham’s said that Matt looked like a pedophile on Teen Mom OG reunion special.
+Amber and Farrah got into an altercation after Abraham said that Matt looked like a pedophile on Teen Mom OG reunion special.

 “F*** that f***ing b****!”
 Portwood yelled just before slapping Farrah.